 - loss of appetite

 - sore throat

 - muscle and joint pain

 - night sweats

 The first stage of HIV is known as acute or primary HIV infection.
 It’s also called acute retroviral syndrome.
-During this stage, most people experience common flu-like symptoms that may be hard to distinguish from a gastrointestinal or respiratory infection.
+During this stage, some people experience common flu-like symptoms that may be hard to distinguish from a gastrointestinal or respiratory infection.